-Lead Research Scientist
+Principal Research Scientist

-Andrés' work focuses on the design and study of social computing systems.
-He has been recognized for his work examining the use of social media during war and political uprisings; and for creating the Scratch Online Community at MIT.
-At Microsoft, he led the research team that created Calendar.help, a meeting scheduling assistant skill for Cortana that is powered by human and machine intelligence.
-His work has been published in and has received best paper awards from CHI, CSCW, HCOMP, and ICWSM.
+Before Snap, he led the development of Microsoft's first human-in-the-loop virtual assistant, studied social media use during war and political uprisings, and created the Scratch online community at MIT.
+His work has been published in and has received best-paper awards from CHI, CSCW, HCOMP, and ICWSM.
 He was also named one of the MIT Technology Review’s 35-under-35 Innovators, and one of CNET's Influential Latinos in Tech.
 His research has been featured in the The New York Times, CNN, Wired, NPR, BBC, and others.
-Andrés earned a PhD from the MIT Media Lab in 2012.
-Learn more about his work here.
+He was also the program co-chair for ACM CSCW '18, ACM CI '19, and is an editor for CSCW.